Safety

 ADVERSE REACTIONS

 Patients with gMG: In Study 1, the most common (≥10%) adverse reactions in efgartigimod alfa-fcab-treated patients were respiratory tract infection, headache, and urinary tract infection.
-In Study 2, the most common (≥10%) adverse reactions in VYVGART HYTRULO-treated patients were injection site reactions and headache.
+In Study 2, the overall safety profile was consistent with the known safety profile of efgartigimod alfa-fcab in patients with gMG, except for nausea, which occurred in 7% of anti-acetylcholine receptor (AChR) antibody negative patients who received efgartigimod alfa-fcab compared to 5% of patients who received placebo.
+In Study 3, the most common (≥10%) adverse reactions in VYVGART HYTRULO- treated patients were injection site reactions and headache.
 Injection site reactions occurred in 38% of VYVGART HYTRULO-treated patients, including injection site rash, erythema, pruritus, bruising, pain, and urticaria.
-In Study 2 and its open-label extension in patients with gMG, all injection site reactions were mild to moderate in severity and did not lead to treatment discontinuation.
+In Study 3 and its open-label extension, all injection site reactions were mild to moderate in severity and did not lead to treatment discontinuation.
 The majority occurred within 24 hours after administration and resolved spontaneously.
 Most injection site reactions occurred during the first treatment cycle, and the incidence decreased with each subsequent cycle.

 USE IN SPECIFIC POPULATIONS